All travelers know that feeling when wanderlust settles in…

 Some of you might be thinking, “Lee, I live in Atlanta… why travel when I can train at gym down the street?”

 In America, we are often sold a diluted form of martial arts which has been stripped of the cultural elements responsible for its evolution.
 Without this key feature, it lacks the key substance that makes it worth studying.

 I felt betrayed after comparing the native country’s training approach to what I encountered beforehand in America.
 Due to this realization, I’m skeptical of anything imported from somewhere else claiming to be authentic.

 Education positions a man to capitalize on opportunities that arise because he’s dedicated to his craft.
 Mastery is achievable regardless of luck or social standing.

 Public libraries in the United States are my favorite place to acquire secondary knowledge, so I spend as much time a possible within them when I visit home

-Public libraries are funded by tax dollars which means everyone can access them, and in the major cities, I can access 20+ libraries worth of resources without having to swipe my debit card!
+The basic information needed to thrive in modern society is available in a book, video, or audio form.
+And public libraries are funded by tax dollars which means everyone can access them, and in the major cities I can access 20+ libraries worth of resources without having to swipe my debit card!

 On the flip side is the diploma mill.
 The student debt hungry education system is enlisting America’s young folks into debt servitude